WillTirone/applied_stats/README.md

 ## Tests

-Run the tests from the command line with `python test.py`
+Run the tests from the command line with `python test.py -v`